-Stay on top of travel advisories and driving conditions as weather moves in.
+Stay on top of travel alerts and driving conditions as weather moves in.

 Advisory: The lowest level of local travel advisory, means that routine travel or activities may be restricted.